FACTBOX-China-U.S. commercial deals signed during Trump's China visit

-(Updates Boeing item.
-Accompanies main story “Trump’s $250 bln China ‘miracle’ adds gloss to ‘off-kilter’ trade”)

-BEIJING, Nov 9 (Reuters) - U.S. companies, from chip giant Qualcomm to aircraft maker Boeing, announced a slew of deals on Thursday during U.S. President Donald Trump’s visit to Beijing.
-The deals could be valued as much as $250 billion, though some have been long in the pipeline and many are non-binding.
+BEIJING, Nov 9 (Reuters) - U.S. companies, from chip giant Qualcomm to aircraft maker Boeing, are announcing a slew of deals during U.S. President Donald Trump’s visit to Beijing that could be valued as much as $250 billion.
+Some, though, have been long in the pipeline and many are non-binding.

 Below is a summary of the announced deals: